Shaun-Allan/Adobe-India-Hackathon-RocketWest/Challenge_1b/README.md

 # PDF Heading Extraction and Insight Summarization Pipeline

-A complete Python-based pipeline to extract hierarchical headings and section text from PDF documents, score and rank document sections against a user-defined task query using embeddings and keyword relevance, and generate concise insights summaries using an LLM (e.g., Flan-T5).
+A complete Python-based pipeline to extract hierarchical headings and section text from PDF documents, score and rank document sections against a user-defined task query using embeddings and keyword relevance, and generate concise insights summaries using an LLM, Flan-T5.

 ---